CloudLabsAI-Azure/hack-in-a-day-challenges/intelligent-document-processing/challenge-2.md

 Now that the Document Intelligence service is ready, Contoso Finance wants to test its **AI-powered invoice extraction**.
 Azure Document Intelligence provides **Prebuilt Models** trained on thousands of invoices.
-You can upload a PDF or image and instantly get structured output — including vendor name, invoice ID, dates, subtotals, and totals.
+You can upload a PDF or image and instantly get structured output, including vendor name, invoice ID, dates, subtotals, and totals.

 In this challenge, you’ll use the **Prebuilt Invoice Model** through the Azure Portal UI to extract data from a sample invoice.